1922 Stanley Cup Final

 The 1922 Stanley Cup Final was contested by the National Hockey League (NHL) champion Toronto St. Patricks and the Pacific Coast Hockey Association (PCHA) champion Vancouver Millionaires.
 The St. Pats defeated Vancouver three games to two in the best-of-five game series to win their only Stanley Cup as the St. Pats.

-This was the last Stanley Cup Finals contested by a team from Vancouver until the 1982 Stanley Cup Finals.
+This was the last Stanley Cup Final contested by a team from Vancouver until the 1982 Stanley Cup Final.
 All games were held at Arena Gardens in Toronto.

 Paths to the Finals

 Vancouver finished second overall in the 1921–22 PCHA regular season standings with a 12–12 record.
 However, they then went on to defeat the 12–11–1 first place Seattle Metropolitans in the PCHA championship series, winning both games by 1–0.

 Meanwhile, the 1921–22 NHL season was capped with the 13–10–1 second place St. Patricks defeating the 14–8–2 first place Ottawa Senators, 5–4, in the two-game total goals NHL championship series.

 After defeating the WCHL's Regina Capitals in the preliminary series, the PCHA's Vancouver Millionaires travelled to Toronto for the Final.